Merkoba/Meltdown/arguments.md

 ### on-ctrl-middle-click

-Commands to run when ctrl middle clicking the text
+Commands to run when ctrl middle clicking the display

 Default: [Empty string]